ruby/www.ruby-lang.org/en/documentation/index.md

   constructs.

 [Ruby Essentials][7]
-: Ruby Essentials is a free on-line book designed to provide a concise and easy to follow guide to learning Ruby.
+: A free on-line book designed to provide a concise and easy to follow guide to learning Ruby.

 [Learn to Program][8]